faresabumariam/FileProcessor/README.md

 ## Future Work

-1. Support for Additional File Types
+1. Support for Additional File Types:
 Extend the framework to handle additional file formats, such as XML or YAML, by implementing new handlers and factories.

-2. Enhanced Data Processing Capabilities
+2. Enhanced Data Processing Capabilities:
 Introduce more advanced data processing algorithms and customizable transformations to meet diverse application needs.

-3. Multithreading for Parallel File Processing Implement multithreading to efficiently process multiple files simultaneously, improving performance for large datasets or batch processing.
+3. Multithreading for Parallel File Processing:
+Implement multithreading to efficiently process multiple files simultaneously, improving performance for large datasets or batch processing.

-4. Improved User Interaction
+4. Improved User Interaction:
 Develop a user-friendly interface or CLI to enable easier configuration and usage of the file processor.